dabarcenas6921/codepath-prework/README.md

 The following **additional** features are implemented:

-* [x] Implemented a diffuclty selector when start is pressed
+* [x] Implemented a difficulty selector when start is pressed
 * [x] Each difficulty has a different speed for the game.

 ## Video Walkthrough (GIF)